xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

   syntax highlighting.
 -->

-This document describes the `XKB_KEYMAP_FORMAT_TEXT_V1` keymap format, as implemented by libxkbcommon.
+This document describes the `XKB_KEYMAP_FORMAT_TEXT_V1` [keymap] format, as implemented by libxkbcommon.

+@see For an overview of the role of this format, please see “@ref xkb-the-config ""”.

+@see For examples of keymaps in this format, please see “@ref user-configuration ""”.
-The standard database of keyboard configuration data is [xkeyboard-config].
+For further examples see [xkeyboard-config], the standard database of keyboard configuration data.

 @note Due to the complexity of the format, this document is still is construction.
 Some additional resources are: